chen369/OpenIG-SampleCompany/README.md

    * Directory Service contains existing data.
 Do you want to delete it? [y|N] y
    * Check for any errors.
 Check if all service configurations have been imported successfully.
    * Note that no OpenAM policies shall appear in any realm, this is due to bug: https://bugster.forgerock.org/jira/browse/OPENAM-8169
 7. Enable CORS filter for OpenAM.
-Refer https://backstage.forgerock.com/#!/docs/openam/13/install-guide/chap-prepare-install#enable-cors-support
+Refer https://backstage.forgerock.com/#!/docs/openam/13/install-guide/chap-prepare-install#enable-cors-support <br />
    CORS filter params: <br />
    ============= <br />
    * url-pattern: /json/*